 It wasn’t long before artists turned the tables in their favor.
-Well as an artist I can assure our main concern is reaching out to the audience and Internet was one such platform which helped artists to interact directly with their fans.
-This was the onset of era of independent artists.
+Well as an artist I can assure our main concern is reaching out to the audience and the Internet was one such platform that helped artists to interact directly with their fans.
+This was the onset of the era of independent artists.
 Unlike before these artists are not limited to the bonds of a record label instead their art is their own.

-A lot of new singers, musicians, DJs etc started publishing their work on sites such as YouTube, SoundCloud etc. and they easily acquired a fan following.
+A lot of new singers, musicians, DJs, etc started publishing their work on sites such as YouTube, SoundCloud, etc. and they easily acquired a fan following.

-While industry is looking for a way to recovery, the artists have found a way out.
+While the industry is looking for a way to recovery, the artists have found a way out.
 I guess the artists believed in the song “Don’t you worry child, see, heaven’s gotta plan for you”.